Skip to content

 Visit TODA Pay

-TODA Pay is the trading name of SMART PAYMENTS TECHNOLOGIES LTD, a 2022-vintage Canadian payment aggregator built for high-risk verticals — iGaming, sports betting, forex, crypto exchanges and high-risk eCommerce.
-It accepts cards (Visa, Mastercard, Maestro), Open Banking in select European markets, alternative payment methods (Klarna, Skrill, Paysafecard, NETELLER, Multibanco, iDEAL, eps, MB WAY, Rapid Transfer, Interac Online) and mobile commerce flows, then settles to the merchant either in fiat through SEPA/SWIFT or in USDT/USDC stablecoin on a T+7 weekly cadence.
-The product looks competent on paper — smart routing over a panel of acquirers, AI fraud screening, 3DS2, PCI DSS claims — and the Romania-focused content suggests real operational traction in CEE.
+TODA Pay is the trading name of SMART PAYMENTS TECHNOLOGIES LTD, a 2022-vintage Canadian payment aggregator built for high-risk verticals: iGaming, sports betting, forex, crypto exchanges and high-risk eCommerce.
+It accepts cards (Visa, Mastercard, Maestro), Open Banking in select European markets, alternative payment methods (Klarna, Skrill, Paysafecard, NETELLER, Multibanco, iDEAL, eps, MB WAY, Rapid Transfer, Interac Online) and mobile commerce flows, then settles to the merchant either in fiat through SEPA/SWIFT or in USDT/USDC stablecoin on a T+2 to T+5 cadence per the provider's own published documentation.
+The product looks competent on paper, with smart routing over a panel of acquirers, AI fraud screening, 3DS2 and PCI DSS claims, and the Romania-focused content suggests real operational traction in CEE.
 The transparency floor is among the lowest in our database.
-The only verifiable license is a Canadian FINTRAC MSB registration (M20438511) which is a registration, not a regulated authorization.
-The 'Polish EMI' license claimed on the marketing site is not confirmed in the Polish KNF register and was unable to be verified by independent payment-rating agency PayRate42.
+The only verifiable license is a Canadian FINTRAC MSB registration (M20438511), which is a registration rather than a regulated authorization.
+The 'Polish EMI' license claimed on the marketing site is not confirmed in the Polish KNF register and could not be verified by the independent payment-rating agency PayRate42.
 There are no named executives, no UBO disclosure, no Trustpilot profile, no G2 reviews, no Capterra reviews, no Glassdoor presence, no GitHub organization and no public developer portal.
 Two other high-risk payment processors (SignaPay.ca, DomusPay.io) are registered at the same Richmond, BC address.
 For a small high-risk operator that needs a USDT-settled rail and is willing to do its own due diligence, TODA Pay may be a workable mid-tier choice.
-For anyone who needs a licensed counterparty on a regulator-facing compliance map, a verifiable review track record or named ownership, this is not the provider.
+It is not the provider for anyone who needs a licensed counterparty on a regulator-facing compliance map, a verifiable review track record or named ownership.

-Most mentioned:#Canada MSB Only#Polish EMI Unverified#T+7 USDT Settlement#Smart Routing#Zero Reviews#Romania Focus
+#Canada MSB Only#Polish EMI Unverified#T+2-T+5 USDT Settlement#Smart Routing#Zero Reviews#Romania Focus

 Quick Info